 Example: Administrators of the College of Business Network can read and write content in College of Business Communities, in Finance Department Communities, and in Marketing Department Communities.
 They can also create Communities and Subnetworks within the College of Business Network and promote any user to Network Administrator status.
 But they cannot read or write Community content, create Communities or Subnetworks, or promote users to Administrator status in the Academia University Network, in the CAS Network, in the School of Law Network, or in any subsidiary Networks.
 In other words, Administrator privileges extend within and down, but not up and across.

 Network Members can read and write content in public Communities within their Network and connected Subnetworks.
-Instructors can create Communities through their LMS (e.g., Blackboard, Canvas), but not outside of it.
-Non-Instructors cannot create Communities.
+Instructors can create Communities through their LMS (e.g., Blackboard, Canvas), but not outside of it (assuming Community Creation is disabled for Network Members).
+Non-Instructors cannot create Communities (again, assuming Community Creation is disabled for Network Members).

 Example: Members of the CAS Network can read and write content in public Communities in the CAS Network, in the Philosophy Department Network, and in the Physics Department Network.
 Members cannot read or write content in private Communities in the CAS Network, in the Philosophy Department Network, or in the Physics Department Network without Community Owner permission.
 In addition, Members cannot create CAS Subnetworks, promote users to CAS Administrator or Member, or create CAS Communities outside of their LMS.
 Member privileges extend within and down, but not up and across.